-We could easily assume based on the historical narrative of his achievements that Martin responded by excelling.
+We could easily assume based on the historical narrative of his achievements that Dr. King responded by excelling.
 The myth of responding to adversity with achievement.
-If we look closely we see Martin’s wrestled with his beliefs and formation as a theologian.
+If we look closely, we see Dr. King wrestled with his beliefs and formation as a theologian.
 He worked and struggled with religious theory and ideology to understand what he believed.
 As Carson states, “He sought a theological framework that combined scholarly rigor with an emphasis on personal experience of God’s imminence.”
-Perhaps Martin’s experiences of marginalization and academic struggle prepared him to do the things that make him heroic to us.
+Perhaps Dr. King's experiences of marginalization and academic struggle prepared him to do the things that make him heroic to us.
 It was this very human man who became the spokesperson for boycotts and one of the leaders of a movement.

-Martin did not lead alone.
+Dr. King did not lead alone.
 We know this from the photographs and news footage of the era.
-Martin did not stand alone in the face of violence.
+Dr. King did not stand alone in the face of violence.
 Jesse Jackson, Andrew Young, Ralph Abernathy, John Lewis, and Bayard Rustin stood with King.
 Rosa Parks, Fannie Lou Hamer, Dorothy Height, Prathia Hall, and Mahalia Jackson stood with King.
-These are only a few of the people that risked their lives alongside Martin.
+These are only a few of the people who risked their lives alongside Dr. King.
 They are of various genders, gender identities, social classes, and educational levels.
 This diverse group of leaders shared the singular aspiration that we would live up to our country’s promise of equality.

 “Everybody can be great, because everybody can serve.
 You don’t have to have a college degree to serve.
 You don’t have to have to make your subject and your verb agree to serve.
 You don’t have to know about Plato and Aristotle to serve.
 You don’t have to know Einstein’s “Theory of Relativity” to serve.
 You don’t have to know the Second Theory of Thermal Dynamics in Physics to serve.
 You only need a heart full of grace, a soul generated by love.”

-Perhaps on Monday when you celebrate Martin Luther King’s Birthday you will have the opportunity to reflect on your life’s blueprint, research the stories of those that lead the civil rights fight with Dr. King, or offer your service to others in remembrance of Dr. King’s humble service.
+Perhaps on Monday when you celebrate Dr. Martin Luther King’s birthday, you will have the opportunity to reflect on your life’s blueprint, research the stories of those who lead the civil rights fight with Dr. King, or offer your service to others in remembrance of Dr. King’s humble service.